Postal and proxy voting

 To qualify for a postal vote you must first be registered to vote.
 If you intend to request a postal vote, we recommend you register to vote well in advance of the deadline, in case we need to ask you for ID to verify your identity.

-Please note that to request a postal vote, you must complete and sign a postal vote application form and return it by post or hand, or email a scanned copy of the form to electoralservices@hackney.gov.uk.
+If you cannot apply online, download and fill in a postal vote application form.
+You can return the form to us by post, in person, or email a scanned copy of the form to electoralservices@hackney.gov.uk.
 Electronic signatures are not acceptable but scanned versions of original signatures are.

 When your vote will arrive